 What is COVID-19?

 The best way to avoid getting the COVID-19 virus is to be well informed about it.
 Knowing how the disease is spread and how to avoid it is the best way to protect yourself.
-Although being in lockdown has been hard on a lot of us, now it is being eased, it is important to still abide by social distancing rules.
+Although the constant increase and decrease of cases, deaths and government guidelines, it is important to still abide by social distancing rules.
 You should also be washing your hands or using an alcohol based gel frequently and not touching your face.

 The virus itself is spread primarily from person to person, mainly through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land on people who are nearby, therefore infecting them too.
 It can also spread to those who are in direct contact with people who are already infected or by indirect contact with contaminated objects and surfaces in their immediate environment.
 Sharing objects used by an infected person is also how the disease can spread quickly from one person to another.

-Our dentists are equipped by the PPE (personal protective equipment) which is a great effective barrier for medical professionals.
-Although all of our staff will be tested and fact check! will continue to wear gloves and a mask at all times, when they can, other than your actual dentist, our staff will abide by the two metre social distancing rule.
+Our dentists are equipped with PPE (personal protective equipment) which is a great effective barrier for medical professionals.
+Although all of our staff will be tested and vaccinated, they will continue to wear gloves and a mask at all times.
+Other than your actual dentist, our staff will abide by the two metre social distancing rule.
 Luckily, our dental clinic has always thoroughly cleansed all of our equipment after each patient.
 And we will continue to do so, now even more thoroughly.

 We put all special protocols in place so that coming to the dentist does not have to be a risk for any of our patients or our staff.